top of page

 The church next prayerfully selected Rev. Willie C. Sherin to lead the flock.
 A new church bus was purchased.
 Plans were made to evangelize the neighborhood.
 Reverend Sherin's focus was on fellowship.
 The church visited Dallas, Texas, its first out of state trip.
 Under his leadership, new Christian friendships were formed and old Christian friendships were rekindled.
 After serving as Pastor for five years, he left the congregation.

 In 2008, the church heavily researched many prospective candidates.
 After very carefully praying and interviewing candidates, the Deacon Board took their findings to members of the church.
 The members selected our current leader, Reverend Don DeCarlo Taylor.
 Under Reverend Taylor's visionary leadership many members that relocated along the way have come back.
 Also, he implemented a Young Adult Ministry that catered to individuals 18-40 years of age.
 This ministry included a young adult choir and praise dance team.
-Furthermore, through his leadership membership has grown, giving has increased, discipleship has grown, the church added a new vestibule, restrooms, conference room, classrooms, and an audio/visual room.
+Also, through his leadership membership has grown, giving has increased, discipleship has grown, in 2012 the church added a new vestibule, restrooms, conference room, classrooms, and an audio/visual room.
 Chairs were added to the choir loft, the Sanctuary and Fellowship Hall were painted, new exit doors were installed, the existing restrooms, pulpit area and pastor's office were renovated, the sound system was upgraded, new recording equipment was added, and thanks to generous members two 47 inch T.V. monitors were purchased and installed in the Sanctuary, and a 60 inch T.V. was purchased and installed in the Fellowship Hall.
-Currently, there are plans to purchase new pews and enlarge the Fellowship Hall.
+Furthermore during his leadership, new pews, pulpit furniture, a communion table, 2 offering tables and 2 lecterns were added.
+In 2017 the Brotherhood Ministry sponsored a trip to the Bill Clinton Presidential Library in Little Rock Arkansas, they also sponsored an overnight trip to Memphis Tennessee in 2018, and in 2018 the Youth Ministry sponsored a 6 day trip to Orlando, Florida and Disney World.
+On June 30, 2022 the mortgage for the additions to the Church was paid in full and on August 14, 2022 the church celebrated with a note burning ceremony.

 As we look back over the history of our church, though we have faced many hardships, we pressed on.
 Though the Lord has blessed the congregation to grow, some members were lost, but still we pressed on.
 We are indeed thankful and humbled because the Lord has shined upon the Stoner Hill Baptist Church for more than 100 years.